 In this work, we concentrate on the derivation of nucleus-nucleus potentials through the application of the double-folding model.
 This technique constitutes a first-order approximation to optical potentials derived from Feshbach's reaction theory~\cite{Bran97heavyion}.
 In this formalism, it is possible to determine nucleus-nucleus interactions using more fundamental inputs: realistic nuclear densities and microscopic $NN$ interactions.
 Interesting results have been obtained in such a way to determine the real part of the optical potentials~\cite{Cham02SPdens,Pere09ImDFPot}, or the real and imaginary parts using a $G$-matrix approach~\cite{Furu12OpPot,Mino15ChEFTCC,Khoa16DFM}.
 In our previous studies~\cite{Dura17DFP,Dura20ImDisp}, we have explored the possibility to describe the interaction between two colliding nuclei through the double folding of a $NN$ interaction developed within a chiral EFT framework.

-In Refs.~\cite{Dura17DFP,Dura20ImDisp}, we have studied the elastic scattering and low-energy fusion reactions of three systems: $^{12}$C-$^{12}$C, $^{16}$O-$^{16}$O, and $^{12}$C-$^{16}$O. To this end, we have derived optical potentials using the double-folding method with local chiral EFT potentials derived as in Refs.~\cite{Geze13QMCchi,Geze14long}.
-We have used these $NN$ interactions regulated in coordinate space with cutoffs $R_0=1.2$, 1.4 and 1.6~fm, which were developed in Ref.~\cite{Dura17DFP}, and adopted two-parameter Fermi parametrizations~\cite{Cham02SPdens} or realistic density profiles from electron scattering~\cite{Devr87rhoel} in the folding procedure.
+In Refs.~\cite{Dura17DFP,Dura20ImDisp}, we have studied the elastic scattering and low-energy fusion reactions of three systems: $^{12}$C-$^{12}$C, $^{16}$O-$^{16}$O, and $^{12}$C-$^{16}$O. To this end, we have computed optical potentials using the double-folding method with local chiral EFT potentials derived as in Refs.~\cite{Geze13QMCchi,Geze14long}.
+We have used these $NN$ interactions regulated in coordinate space with cutoffs $R_0=1.2$, 1.4 and 1.6~fm~\cite{Dura17DFP}.
+We have adopted two-parameter Fermi parametrizations~\cite{Cham02SPdens} or realistic density profiles from electron scattering~\cite{Devr87rhoel} in the folding procedure.
 The choice of realistic densities gives significant improvement, leading to good agreement with existing data for a variety of collision observables.

 Elastic-scattering calculations are strongly sensitive to the choice of the imaginary part of the potential.
-To simulate this absorptive part, we have explored two possibilities: the first one being a zeroth-order approximation setting the imaginary part proportional to the real double-folding potential, as suggested in Ref.~\cite{Pere09ImDFPot}.
-The second possibility is the use of dispersion relations between the real and imaginary parts of the interaction~\cite{Carl89Dispersion,Gonz01DisRel}.
-While the former way provides acceptable results, but relies on a free parameter, the latter provides an efficient constraint on the imaginary term of the nucleus-nucleus interactions leading to much better agreement with the data without involving any free parameter.
-The use of these potentials gives excellent reproduction of elastic-scattering data at several energies for the collision of closed and non-closed shell nuclei~\cite{Dura20ImDisp}.
+To simulate this absorptive part, we have explored two possibilities: the first one is a zeroth-order approximation setting the imaginary part proportional to the real double-folding potential, as suggested in Refs.~\cite{Alv03ImPot,Pere09ImDFPot}.
+The second possibility is using Kramers-Kronig relations, better known in our field as \emph{dispersion relations}, which link the real and imaginary parts of the interaction~\cite{Carl89Dispersion,Gonz01DisRel}.
+Although the former way provides acceptable results, it relies on a free parameter.
+On the contrary, the latter approach provides an efficient constraint on the imaginary term of the nucleus-nucleus interactions, leading to much better agreement with the data without involving any free parameter.
+It leads to very good agreement with elastic-scattering data at several energies for the collision of closed and non-closed shell nuclei~\cite{Dura20ImDisp}.